ZoranStojsavljevic/bbb-yocto/README.md

 DISCLAIMER: Investigating the linux-yocto recipes, and how to incorporate them

-#### bbb-yocto releases should seamlessly compile on the following host platforms:
+#### bbb-yocto releases should seamlessly build on the following host platforms:

 	PRETTY_NAME="Ubuntu 22.04.5 LTS"
 	NAME="Ubuntu"